vonguyenthaonhi/finance_projet_sentiment_analyse/README.md

 - 📊 Charts and analysis → Visualisations of cross-correlations, Cumulative returns (Portfolio and benchmark) and VaR (Historical vs Adjusted).
 - 📄 Results files → Data and calculations of the portfolio, as well as of risk and sentiment indicators.

+📁 app/ → app to visualize, launch webscrap, calculate weights in a porfolio based on energies stocks.

 # Installation
 1. Cloner le dépôt GitHub :
     ```bash